 Register today through MyNEU!

 The Department of Art + Design offers unique special topic courses each academic year, in addition to regular our upper level courses in various disciplines.
+Space is also available in several other course.
 For help with registration, please email Judy Ulman.

 Faculty: Luis Brens